Benedito Moreira de Carvalho: Early life

 Benedito Moreira de Carvalho was born on August 10, 1910, in Tambaú.
 His mother died at childbirth, due to which he and his eleven other brothers had to be raised by their father.
 Moreira would later claim that his father punished him for the smallest infractions so harshly that he got dizzy.

 In his youth, he joined the Military Police of São Paulo State where he served nine years as a nurse in the Fire Department, but was eventually expelled for committing a sexual offence.
-From then on, Moreira worked various in various professions, including as a carpenter, bricklayer's assistant and mechanic's assistant, always in short periods.
+From then on, Moreira worked in various professions, including as a carpenter, bricklayer's assistant and mechanic's assistant, always in short periods.

 He married Marina Reis de Almeida in 1930, with whom he had a son and daughter.
 Neighbors considered Moreira a good husband and an educated, respectful man who would make interesting conversations.
 Unbeknownst to most, however, Moreira's sexual disorders grew so persistent that he sought medical treatment.
 Unable to afford the high cost of hospitalization (approximately 3,600 cruzeiros), he sought the help of traditional healers who recommended him teas to control his impulses.
 He would later claim that they had no effect, and since he could not satisfy his desires with his wife as she suffered from an illness, he went out searching for strangers.